 The Xbox One will also have a dedicated game DVR which, in my understanding, will let you record and watch later your favorite in-game moments.
 It’s somehow similar to PlayStation 4’s controller button that allows for replay.
 What’s interesting is that there will be an editor for your recordings, as well.

 As you wait to join a multiplayer game, you will now be able to play another one!
 Present at the event, Electronic Arts has announced that they will develop, as expected, in fact, four games for Xbox One: FIFA, Madden NFL, NBA Live, and UFC.
 The games will reach Xbox One in the following 12 months, and EA assures us that they are going to be revolutionary.
 We’ll be here to test them, have no doubt about it!
 The games will be powered by EA Sports Ignite, the new game engine from EA.

 Forza Motorsport 5 will be one of the first games for the Xbox One.
 The demo on the scene looked pretty impressive.
 Also, Quantum Break from Remedy has been demoed.
 Microsoft Studios will release 15 exclusive games, 8 of them being brand new franchises.
 And yes, Call of Duty will be here, as well, with the Ghosts sequel.

-As expected, the price wasn’t announced and we were informed that the release will be later this year.
-Who knows, maybe they’re waiting for Sony to announce first their price, but that’s highly unlikely.
+As expected, the price wasn’t announced, and we were informed that the release will be later this year.
+Who knows, maybe they’re waiting for Sony to announce their price first, but that’s highly unlikely.
 Chances are that both companies will provide more details at the upcoming E3 conference.